l-adic/factors/README.md

 # Factors

-The hello world app of ZK: prove you know a factorization without revealing the factors.
+The hello world app of ZK: prove you know a non-trivial factorization of an integer without revealing the factors.

 This repo serves as a guide to show how to plug a ZK Haskell program into existing proving software.
 In this case we want to build a browser based proving application with an Ethereum smart contract verifier, and we will make use of the [snarkjs](https://github.com/iden3/snarkjs) proving library.
 There are similar integrations for [arkworks](https://github.com/arkworks-rs), the [nova](https://github.com/microsoft/Nova) folding scheme and more to come.